rpn1966/platotheory2026/_pages/info.md

 - [Childcare Support](#ChildcareSupport)
 - [Financial Support](#FinancialSupport)

 The UKI Discs Meeting will be held in the [Zeeman Building](https://campus.warwick.ac.uk//search/623c8859421e6f5928c0c794) at the University of Warwick.
+"Zeeman Building, Coventry" on Google Maps will also get you to the correct location.
 The university is located on the outskirts of Coventry, about 3 miles to the city centre.
 The town of Kenilworth is slightly closer (2 miles), but the small county town of Warwick is actually much further away (7 miles).

 ## Getting Here {#GettingHere}
 ### *Arriving by train*